-- CCI has an unusually large team of portfolio managers and analysts with significant experience in the fixed-income markets.
+- CCI has an unusually large team of portfolio managers and analysts with significant experience in quant asset pricing.
 Key members all have equity exposure to the business to maximise alignment and longevity (see bios).

 - CCI undertakes rigorous bottom-up quantitative asset valuations, which are surprisingly rare in domestic fixed-income, to price assets based on (a) the issuer’s financial characteristics, (b) the asset’s capital structure position, and (c) statistical estimates of the probability of default, loss given default, and hence expected loss in light of (a) and (b).

-- Concurrently, CCI also utilises top-down, regression-based valuation models that assume current market prices are correct and price assets based on their individual characteristics, including the credit rating, maturity, liquidity, capital structure position, industry sector, and the terms of the security in question.
-These top-down statistical valuation models have very high explanatory power and are used to identify day-to-day anomalies in secondary asset pricing, and to inform CCI about the correct valuations of new primary issues.
+- Concurrently, CCI also utilises top-down quant valuation models that assume current market prices are correct and price assets based on their individual characteristics, including the credit rating, maturity, liquidity, capital structure position, industry sector, and the terms of the security in question.
+These top-down statistical valuation models have high explanatory power and are used to identify day-to-day anomalies in secondary asset pricing, and to inform CCI about the correct valuations of new primary issues.

-- CCI has invested $80 million plus of its own capital (including shareholders and the investment team) into its strategies, which provides for strong alignment of interests.
+- CCI has invested over $50 million of its own capital (including shareholders and the investment team) into its strategies, which provides for strong alignment of interests.